-This DSP conforms with the design guidelines indicated in the following analysis of Section 27-274 of the prior Zoning Ordinance, and as cross-referenced in Section 27-283.
-The development promotes the intended purposes of a DSP.
+The proposed development conforms with the design guidelines indicated in the following analysis of Section 27-274 of the prior Zoning Ordinance, and as cross-referenced in Section 27-283.
+The proposed development promotes the intended purposes of a DSP.